Module information for incoming Erasmus and Exchange students interested in modules in French Studies.

 Assessment: Coursework (translation French into English and English into French and summary into English), oral presentation and 2-hour translation exam.

 This module assumes some knowledge about French cinema and skills in reading film.
-It offers in Semester 1, a full introduction to one of the most important movements in twentieth-century French cinema, the Nouvelle Vague (New Wave).
-This is followed in Semester 2 by introduction to the analysis and study of up to three other forms of visual culture: photography, visual arts, advertising and television (depending on staff availability).
-Films are prescribed in Semester 1, while in Semester 2 students are guided in the selection of photographs, visual art, advertisements (print and televised) and films as a corpus for their individual project.
+It offers, in Semester 1, a full introduction to one of the most important movements in twentieth-century French cinema: the Nouvelle Vague (New Wave).
+This is followed in Semester 2 by introduction to the analysis and study of up to three other forms of visual culture: photography, visual arts, advertising, film and television (depending on staff availability).
+Films are prescribed in Semester 1, while in Semester 2 students are guided in the selection of photographs, visual art, print advertisements, television material and films as a corpus for their individual project.

 This course studies selected literary works from the 16th to the 19th century, putting them into their historical, literary and intellectual context, examining authorial perspective and style, and analysing compositional techniques, thematic and narrative structure, and critical/representational objective.